-Right now, if you want to provide virtual desktops as a terminal server you don’t get all the user-friendly features of Windows 10 because you would have to go with an operating system that is windows-based.
-Users miss out on features and some third-party apps simply do not work.
+Until now, if you wanted to provide virtual desktops as a terminal server you didn’t get all the user-friendly features of Windows 10 because you ended up with an operating system that was windows-based.
+Users missed out on features and some third-party apps simply didn’t work.

-At the same time if you want to go with a virtual desktop environment, you run into licensing problems and you have to setup basically one virtual desktop for each individual user, which becomes very resource intensive.
+At the same time if you went with a virtual desktop environment, you ran into licensing problems and had to setup basically one virtual desktop for each individual user, which became very resource intensive.